 Ray Muszynski, MS, LADC, LPC

 Ray brings extensive experience to his role as our Derby Outpatient Clinic Director.
 With over 30 years experience in behavioral health with a primary focus on substance use treatment, he has managed outpatient and residential programs for some of Connecticut’s largest providers.

 Ray has overseen programs in multiple locations throughout central and southwestern parts of the state, including Adolescent & Adult Outpatient & Intensive Outpatient programs, Older Adults Treatment & Outreach, Latino Outreach, Prison Re-Entry Case Management & Treatment, and 28-Day Residential Treatment.
 He has also been involved in several research projects including Rapid HIV Testing in Outpatient Treatment Settings, and Motivational Interviewing Supervision (MIA Step).
 Ray is trained as an EMDR therapist (Eye Movement Desensitization & Reprocessing) for clients dealing with Post Traumatic Stress Disorders.
 Ray received his Master’s Degree from Southern CT State University with an emphasis on community mental health.
 Ray has been a guest lecturer at the University of CT, local schools and community organizations, and has taught on the college level at Central CT State University.

-Program Director, Sobering Center, Sunrise Terrace and Vet House
+Program Director, Sobering Center, Sunrise Terrace, Recovery Support Services/Region V Case Management, and Vet House

 MCCA is recognized by the Internal Revenue Service as a 501(c) 3 non-profit community-based organization.